 4. Have a Witness for Discounts, Refunds, and Voids

-Many employees will take advantage of discounts, refunds, or voids as a way to line their pockets with your cash.
+Many employees can take advantage of discounts, refunds, or voids.
 It’s prudent to ensure that a manager is present for all such situations at the cash register.
-This will deter employee theft.
+This can reduce losses.

 5. Install Cameras

-Installing cameras is a good way to deter both dishonest employees and customers from stealing.
-If people know that you’re always watching and can back up any accusations with proof, they’ll be less likely to steal.
+Installing security cameras is a good way to deter theft.
+If people know a camera may provide proof of misdeeds, they’ll be less likely to steal.
 Storage rooms, the cash room, loading areas, and cash register areas should all have cameras to monitor the goings on in your store.
-Monitor trash removal as well, as employees will often steal merchandise concealed in outgoing trash bags to be retrieved later.
+Monitor trash removal as well, as employees may steal merchandise concealed in outgoing trash bags to be retrieved later.

 6. Create a Tip Line

-Set up a tip line to give your workers a confidential way to communicate any suspicious behaviour that they see or suspect at work.
-Often, people will not want their coworkers to know that they were the ones who “ratted them out” in fear of retribution.
-Even if no one calls, just the fact that dishonest employees know that their coworkers are watching out for theft might be enough to reduce your shrinkage rate.
+Set up a tip line to give your workers a confidential way to communicate any suspicious behaviour that they see or suspect at work without the fear of retribution.
+Even if no one calls, just the fact that dishonest employees know that their coworkers are diligently watching out for theft might be enough to reduce your shrinkage rate.

 7. Automate Your Systems